Stories of Wycombe at Work | Wycombe Furniture Industry Memories

 Stories of Wycombe at Work is a project collecting memories of Wycombe’s furniture industry.

-If you or someone in your family worked in the factories, workshops or related trades, I would love to hear your story.
+If you or someone in your family worked in the factories, workshops or related trades, or if you have memories of how the industry shaped life around you, I would love to hear your story.

 This project is part of the exhibition Truth or Folly.
 You can share a memory in the gallery there or leave a story here.